Skip section navigation

 The infectious disease rotation is designed to give the resident an opportunity to focus on the diagnosis, process, prevention and treatment of various infectious diseases.
 The resident will actively participate in daily antibiotic stewardship rounds with other members of the Antibiotic Advisory Team (including an infectious disease physician and pharmacist).
 The resident interacts with nurses, other pharmacists and microbiology/lab personnel daily.

 This required longitudinal rotation focuses on the resident learning the systems behind the scenes making pharmacy safer and more efficient.
-The resident will work with a pharmacy operations manager to learn the various pharmacy systems such as our electronic medical record, automated dispensing system, and bedside barcoding.
+The resident will work with a pharmacy operations manager to learn the various pharmacy systems such as our electronic health record, automated dispensing system, and bedside barcoding.
 The resident will also learn the capabilities of our reporting software and learn to run their own data reports.

 The required internal medicine rotation is designed to give the resident an overview of the patient population at Mercy and Unity while providing the building blocks for clinical pharmacy.
 The resident is involved in providing pharmaceutical care to internal medicine patients with acute and chronic medical illnesses.
 The resident will monitor patient's medication therapies, present and discuss internal medication topics with preceptors and students and further develop clinical pharmacist staffing skills.